Top Traits Of Great Radiologists (They Might Not Be What You Expect!)

 Over the years, I have discovered that some of the best radiologists do not comply with the stereotypical image of what a great radiologist should be.
 For instance, you would think that the best radiologists all embrace technology.
 In fact, it is sometimes the opposite.
 Some of the best radiologists I know are the least technologically adept people you would ever meet, not able to conjure up an email password or unable to conquer a new PACS systems.
 You would say that they would be masters of video games and spatial puzzles.
 Well, again you would be squarely wrong.
 I know many-a-great-radiologist who finds video games distasteful or who has no interest.
 You would guess that the best radiologists have an “eye” for radiology from day one of radiology residency.
 Again, you would be incorrect.
 Some great radiology residents that I have trained really had no clue on day one of residency how to read a film or make a finding.

-So what is it that makes up the constitution of the best of the best radiologists?
-Based on my experience, it is the following: enhanced clinical training, grit and determination, extreme organization, amazing focus, and the passion to learn and maintain scientific interest in our field.
-So, let’s go through each of these traits and I’ll give you examples of how each allow some of the best radiologists to perform above and beyond the average radiologist.
+So what is it that makes up the traits of the best of the best radiologists?
+Based on my experience, it is the following traits: enhanced clinical training, grit and determination, extreme organization, amazing focus, and the passion to learn and maintain scientific interest in our field.
+So, let’s go through each of these traits and I’ll give you examples of how each allows some of the best radiologists to perform above and beyond the average radiologist.
 And, then I will go through some recommendations on how you can train to be this great radiologist.
-Try you to incorporate some this additional training or these personality quirks into your daily practice.
+Try you to incorporate some this additional training or these personality quirks and traits into your daily practice.

 Enhanced Clinical Training In Other Medical Fields